 Try to focus on resolving only today's problems.
 Avoid projecting worst-case scenarios for the future.
-Taking one small step at a time can help you feel less vulnerable and give you a greater level of control.
+Taking one small step at a time can help you feel less vulnerable.
+It will give you a greater level of control.

 - 2. Ask for support.
 Be open with your family and friends about how you feel and how they can support you.
-Offer specific examples, such as: driving you to appointments, researching sources for financial support, or just listening when you want to talk.
-It is also good practice to take someone with you to medical appointments to take notes and help you remember instructions.
-Your nurse or oncology social worker can offer a wealth of information. - 3.
-Communicate with your healthcare team.
+Offer specific examples, such as driving you to appointments, researching sources for financial support, or just listening when you want to talk.
+Take someone with you to medical appointments to take notes and help you remember instructions.
+Ask your nurse or oncology social worker for more ideas. - 3.
+Communicate with your health care team.
 Prepare a list of questions for each appointment.

-If you don't understand something, ask for clarification.
-Ask to see x-rays or scans to get a better picture of your status.
+If you don't understand something, ask what it means.
+Ask to see X-rays or scans to get a better picture of your status.
 If you do not develop a good relationship with your doctor, consider finding another.
-In general, it is useful to get a second opinion on your diagnosis and treatment to feel more confident about next steps.
+It is useful to get a second opinion on your diagnosis and treatment to feel more confident about next steps.

-- 4. Retain as much control of your life as is reasonable.
+- 4. Retain as much control of your life as you can.
 Having cancer can make it difficult for you to feel in charge of your life and your care.
-Work with your doctor, nurse, and caregiver to develop a plan that gives you as much control over your life as you desire and can comfortably handle. - 5.
+Work with your doctor, nurse, and caregiver to develop a plan that gives you as much control over your life as you want and can comfortably handle. - 5.
 Acknowledge and express your feelings.
 A diagnosis of cancer can trigger many strong emotions.
 Take time to listen to yourself.
-Find constructive ways to express your feelings through writing, talking, physical activity or creative pursuits.
-Consider professional support if you feel that depression or anxiety is hampering your ability to function well.
+Find helpful ways to express your feelings through writing, talking, physical activity, or being creative.
+Consider professional support if you feel that depression or anxiety is preventing you from functioning well.